 If you’ve had a car accident where someone else was either fully or partly to blame, you could be entitled to compensation.
 Our specialist road traffic accident solicitors here at Slater and Gordon Lawyers can help you get you access to rehabilitation and medical support as well as financial compensation for your injuries.
-For a free consultation with one of our specialist team of solicitors dealing with car accidents call us on Freephone 0800 112 4936 0800 916 9046 or tell us about your car accident and we will call you.

 You may think that only drivers can claim compensation for road accidents, but this isn’t the case.
 You can seek compensation for car accident injuries if you were a driver, a passenger, a pedestrian or if the injuries were caused by a car accident when you were riding a bike, a motorcycle or a horse.

 If a child is involved in an accident, their parent or guardian can pursue a compensation claim on their behalf and act as the Litigation Friend.

 Your first step when you are making a car accident compensation claim is to call our specialist personal injury solicitors for a free consultation to talk about your case.
 They will talk you though your options following information which you have given.
 If you don’t know whether you are eligible for compensation, our team will be able to offer you expert advice.

 All you need to do at this stage is to provide us with the details of the car accident and your injuries, giving as much information as you can.
 Provide your registration details and those of the other party if you know them, and the precise location where the accident took place.
 Using these details, we can assess your claim and then recommend the most appropriate course of action.

 The next step is for your solicitor to contact the other party - the person or people you believe to have been partially or fully responsible for your accident.
 On your behalf, your solicitor will let them know that you’ll be seeking compensation for your injuries along with any associated damages.